keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 ## Template Repository

-We provide a fully functioning template for writing new services: [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
+A template for writing a new *Keptn-service*  is provided here: [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).

 ## Write your Keptn-service

+A Keptn-service has the following characteristics:

-* must have a **subscription** to an event that occurs during the execution of a task sequence for continuous delivery or operations.
+* has a **subscription** to an event that occurs during the execution of a task sequence for continuous delivery or operations.
 * sends out a **started event** to inform Keptn about receiving the event.
 * processes its functionality and can therefore integrate additional tools by accessing their REST interfaces.
 * sends out a **finished event** to inform Keptn about its execution and the result.